DataFire/Integrations/integrations/generated/azure_compute/README.md

   * path `string`: Specifies the full path on the created VM where ssh public key is stored.
 If the file already exists, the specified key is appended to the file.
 Example: /home/user/.ssh/authorized_keys

 ### StorageAccountType
-* StorageAccountType `string` (values: Standard_LRS, Premium_LRS): Specifies the storage account type for the managed disk.
-Possible values are: Standard_LRS or Premium_LRS.
+* StorageAccountType `string` (values: Standard_LRS, Premium_LRS, StandardSSD_LRS, UltraSSD_LRS): Specifies the storage account type for the managed disk.
+NOTE: UltraSSD_LRS can only be used with data disks, it cannot be used with OS Disk.

 ### StorageProfile
 * StorageProfile `object`: Specifies the storage settings for the virtual machine disks.